by Howard Fosdick © FolkFluteWorld.com

 Sound & Playability

 I couldn't find any sound samples for this oc, either from the vendor or on Youtube.
 (Probably because it hasn't been on the market for long.)
-So here's a short improvisation I recorded on a little handheld recording device in my stairwell.
-I used the Audacity audio editor to remove the white noise made by the cheap recording device -- but made no other alterations:
+So here are a couple short sound samples from my stairwell:

 Where this oc excels is in the accuracy of its highest and lowest notes.
 Buy a $25 ocarina and you may well get the same sound as this one across most of the range.
 Until you try the couple highest or lowest notes.
 On a cheaper oc they often sound airy or strained... maybe even a bit off pitch.